A Compact Broadband Purcell Filter for Superconducting Quantum Circuits in a 3D Flip-Chip Architecture: Experimental Characterization

 \subsection{Measurement Setup}

-The fabricated device is wire-bonded to a multi-layer carrier PCB and enclosed in a copper packaged.
+The package consists of a copper base, a carrier printed circuit board (PCB), and a copper lid, as shown in Fig.~\ref{fig:setup}(a).
+The fabricated device is mounted within an aperture in the carrier PCB and is wire-bonded to the CPW traces on the PCB, which are further connected to the measurement setup via SMA connectors.
+Fig.~\ref{fig:setup}(b) illustrates the cross-sectional view in the YZ-plane, showing the internal stack-up of the packaged structure.
+Both the copper lid and the copper base include milled cavities above and below the chip, respectively.

 The packaged sample is magnetically shielded with a cryoperm shield and placed in a commercial dilution fridge (Bluefors LD 400 with a base temperature of around 20\,mK).
 Vector network analyzer (\textit{Keysight N5224B}) is used to perform spectroscopy.
 The input line contains 80\,dB attenuators in total at different temperature stages.
 The output line includes a cryogenic HEMT amplifier (\textit{LNF LNC4\_8C}) at 4\,K stage, 2 dual junction isolators (\textit{LNF-ISISC4\_12A}), and a 3.1\,GHz high pass filter (\textit{Minicircuits VHF-3100+}) at 20\,mK stage.
-The detailed measurement setup is presented in Fig.~\ref{fig:setup}.
+The detailed measurement setup is presented in Fig.~\ref{fig:setup}(c).